 Pacific Lutheran University was founded in 1890 by a group of Scandinavian Lutherans from the Puget Sound area.
 They were led by the Reverend Bjug Harstad, who became PLU’s first president.
 In naming the university, these pioneers recognized the important role that a Lutheran educational institution on the western frontier of America could play in the emerging future of the region.
 They wanted the institution to help immigrants adjust to their new land and find jobs, but they also wanted it to produce graduates who would serve church and community.
 Education—and educating for service—was a venerated part of the Scandinavian and Lutheran traditions from which these pioneers came.

 Although founded as a university, the institution functioned primarily as an academy until 1918, when it closed for two years because of complications produced by the creation of the Norwegian Lutheran Church of America in 1917, regional collegiate rivalries, and World War I. It reopened as the two-year Pacific Lutheran College, after merging with Columbia College, previously located in Everett.
 Further consolidation occurred when Spokane College merged with PLC in 1929.
 Four-year baccalaureate degrees were first offered in education in 1939 and in the liberal arts in 1942.
 The institution was reorganized as a university in 1960, reclaiming its original name.
-It presently includes a College of Arts and Sciences, professional schools of Arts and Communication, Business, Education and Kinesiology, Nursing, and both graduate and continuing education programs.
+It presently includes a College of Health Professions, College of Humanities, Interdisciplinary Studies, and Social Sciences, College of Natural Sciences, College of Professional Studies, and both graduate and continuing education programs.

 PLU has been closely and productively affiliated with the Lutheran church throughout its history.
 It is now a university of the Evangelical Lutheran Church in America, owned by the more than six hundred congregations of Region 1 of the ELCA.